Masoumeh-Hashemi/rent-app/src/README.md

 3. Create Mock data: `npm run seed`
 4. Run the project: `npm run dev`

+## Postman Collection

+The Postman collection for testing the API endpoints is included in the `postman` directory.

+### Importing the Postman Collection

+1. Open Postman.
+2. Click on the **"Import"** button.
+3. Select the **"Upload Files"** tab.
+4. Navigate to the `postman` directory and select the JSON file.
+5. Click **"Open"** to import the collection.

+You can now see all the API requests in Postman and test the endpoints easily.

 ## API Documentation

 The API documentation is available at [http://localhost:3000/api-docs](http://localhost:3000/api-docs).